PyCQA/flake8/README.rst

 - Expose our parser for our users
 - New feature: Install git and hg hooks automagically
 - By relying on flakey, we also fixed #45 and #35
+- Changed the way flakey errors are printed.
+Both the old and new versions will be ignored when specified at the command-line though.

 1.7.0 - 2012-12-21
 ------------------